All Episodes

 And they are victims of what?

-Republicans and it's a just freaking lie.
+It's just freaking lie.

 Conservatives happen to have the biggest hearts of anybody I know.

-Conservatives I know love sharing the things that they love and they love sharing their passions, and they want everybody to be happy.
+Conservatives I know love sharing the things that they love and they love sharing their passions and they want everybody to be happy.

 And they believe that everybody has it in them to be better than what they think they can be.